Discover how our physical activity fund has helped make a difference in the workplace

 Team Lightning netball

 The Health and Safety Executive in York applied for funding to help with their netball sessions equipment.
-Our physical activity funding panel agreed to fund £90 for netballs and Velcro patches.
+Our physical activity funding panel agreed to provide funding for netballs and Velcro patches.
 Here is what the Team Lightning had to say:

 - "We are a new team, ranging in age from 18-47 with a mix of abilities…personally, I hadn’t played netball since I left school which was 36 years ago (shock!).
 It’s fair to say we were a bit rusty but have improved over the weeks.
 Initially we had the bare minimum of seven players but week by week the attendance sheet and WhatsApp group got bigger, players were loving it and bringing friends along." - Lisa